A2 (Croatia): Further construction

 The company Autocesta Zagreb-Macelj received a location permit in January 2021 to upgrade 3.7 km of full profile on the section of the Đurmanec-Macelj highway, and the building permit is expected in the first half of 2022, while work is expected to begin in autumn 2022.
-The cost of construction is estimated at around 70 million euros, and the entire project has been applied for funding from the EU Recovery Fund.
+The cost of construction is estimated at 70 million euros, and the entire project has been applied for funding from the EU Recovery Fund.

 Of the total 3.7 km of the section, only 500 m of the route are open road; everything else is facilities.
 The largest facility is the Sveta Tri Kralja Tunnel, 1740 m long, where a new tunnel pipe needs to be dug.
 During the construction of this tunnel, a service pipe of about 1400 m was dug, which should be dug to the end and a tunnel pipe for traffic should be made.
 An additional 600 m long pipe from the Brezovica tunnel should also be dug.
 In addition, new viaducts should be built – Šumi (173 m), Puhi (237 m) and Ravninščica (397 m).
 It is estimated that the works themselves could last as long as two years.